How to Elope at Hatcher Pass

 Best Time to Elope at Hatcher Pass

 Environmental conditions and elopement possibilities will drastically change within Hatcher Pass from the summer to winter, and can vary from the lower areas of the pass to the upper areas.
 For access to the uppermost area of Hatcher Pass, July-September is the best timeframe since this is when Fishhook Rd should be open.
-However, any time of year is doable to elope at Hatcher Pass pending your preferences.
+This is the most popular, best time of year to elope here.
 No matter the time of year, aiming for a Monday-Thursday elopement can help minimize the crowds even if just a little bit, but this is especially recommended during the summer when it’s busiest in Alaska.
 You should also aim for planning your Hatcher Pass elopement in the early morning or late evening to avoid large crowds.
 Alaska summers are long so this could mean being up earlier/later than you’re used to in lower 48 states.

 Because of the elevation, Hatcher Pass can be a bit more on the cooler side than sea-level destinations.
 It’s not uncommon to have temps in the 70s to 80s in the warmer months, and in single digits or negatives during the coldest.
 Here’s a seasonal breakdown: